 The Publish window is where you can deliver this profile over-the-air to any of the devices connected to your account.

-- In the nav bar, click Publish.
+- In the Navigation pane, click Publish.
 Your Modulo will appear in the device list after a brief pause:

 - Ensure the device is connected to power and online.
 The device Status will be orange with a signal strength measurement if the device is online, as shown in the example; or will report “Offline” if the device is not online.

 - Select the checkbox to the left of the Modulo you want to publish this profile to.